grodansparadis/vscp-doc-spec/class1.measurement.md

 **Default unit:** Longitude.
 **Opt. unit:** Latitude.

-This is a measurement of a position as of WGS 84.
+This is a (decimal) measurement of a position as of WGS 84.
 Normally given as a floating point value.
 See [./class1.gps.md](CLASS1.GPS) for a better candidate to use for position data.